Uric acid: Genetics

 Although foods such as meat and seafood can elevate serum urate levels, genetic variation is a much greater contributor to high serum urate.
 A proportion of people have mutations in the urate transport proteins responsible for the excretion of uric acid by the kidneys.
 Variants of a number of genes, linked to serum urate, have so far been identified: SLC2A9; ABCG2; SLC17A1; SLC22A11; SLC22A12; SLC16A9; GCKR; LRRC16A; and PDZK1.
 GLUT9, encoded by the SLC2A9 gene, is known to transport both uric acid and fructose.

-Myogenic hyperuricemia, as a result of the Purine Nucleotide Cycle running when ATP reservoirs in muscle cells are low, is a common pathophysiologic feature of glycogenoses such as GSD-III, GSD-V and GSD-VII, as they are metabolic myopathies which impair the ability of ATP (energy) production for the muscle cells to use.
+Myogenic hyperuricemia, as a result of the purine nucleotide cycle running when ATP reservoirs in muscle cells are low, is a common pathophysiologic feature of glycogenoses, such as GSD-III, which is a metabolic myopathy impairing the ability of ATP (energy) production for muscle cells.
 In these metabolic myopathies, myogenic hyperuricemia is exercise-induced; inosine, hypoxanthine and uric acid increase in plasma after exercise and decrease over hours with rest.
 Excess AMP (adenosine monophosphate) is converted into uric acid.